 The Office of Student Life does not guarantee that private rooms will be available.
 Private rooms may be offered for each term, depending upon space and availability.
-If private rooms become available, the Office of Student Life will advertise the rooms on a first-come, first-served basis, and the private room fee must be paid in advance.
+If private rooms become available, the Office of Student Life will advertise the rooms on a first-come, first-served basis, and the private room fee of \$750 per semester will be added to the students account.